 Funding Category Non-Formula Funding Sources

 #1

 II.
 Other State

 Funding #2

 #1

 III.
 Reallocation of

 Existing Resources #2

 #1

 IV.
 Federal Funding

 (In-hand only) #2

 #1

 V. Tuition and Fees

 #2

-#1
+\#- \dol\ - \\ #1

 VI.
-Other Funding
+Other Funding "2

 #2

-S ignature Page 1. .
-Adequacy of Funding and Notification of Other Institutions - The Chief Executive Officer shall sign the following statements: I certify that the institution has adequate Furthermore, the proposed program will r the institution. , , , , I certify that my institution has notified all intention to offer the proposed program a that if any objections were received, those proposal. t least 30 days prior to su bmitting this request.
-I also certify I certify that my institution will adhere to requiring my institution to accept and appropriate in transfer.
+Signature Page 1.
+Adequacy of Funding and Notification of Other Institutions - The Chief Executive Officer shall sign the following statements: I certify that the institution has adequate funds to cover the costs of the proposed program.
+Furthermore, the proposed program will not reduce the effectiveness or quality of existing programs at the institution.
+I certify that my institution has notified all public institutions within 50 miles of the teaching site of our intention to offer the proposed program at least 30 days prior to submitting this request.
+I also certify that if any objections were received, those objections were resolved prior to the submission of this proposal.
+I certify that my institution will adhere to Texas Education Code (TEC), Sections 61.822 through 61.823, requiring my institution to accept and apply to the proposed program Core Curriculum and Field of Study courses in transfer.
 Chief Executive Officer Date 2.
-Accuracy of Financial Estimates - The I certify that the estimated costs and sour accurate.
+Accuracy of Financial Estimates - The Chief Financial Officer shall sign the following statement: I certify that the estimated costs and sources of funding presented in the proposal are complete and accurate.
 Chief Financial Officer Date 3.
-Board of Regents or Designee Approval - A member of the Board of Regents or designee shall sign the following statement: On behalf of the Board of Regents, I here mission of this institution and the Board of Board of Regents (Designee) Date
+Board of Regents or Designee Approval - A member of the Board of Regents or designee shall sign the following statement:

+On behalf of the Board of Regents, I hereby certify that the proposed program is appropriate for the mission of this institution and the Board of Regents has approved the proposed program.